Movable Antennas-Assisted Over-the-Air Computation: Dynamic and Static Design: Introduction

-Existing research efforts have predominantly focused on exploring the advantages of employing MAs to enhance communication performance \cite{Zhu2023,Ma2022,Zhu2023_2,Cheng2023}.
-It is pertinent to acknowledge that the additional spatial degrees of freedom afforded by antenna position optimization can yield benefits not only in terms of throughput within communication networks but also in improving data aggregation accuracy within computation networks.
-Motivated by this broader perspective, our paper delves into the advantages derived from the integration of MAs within over-the-air computation (AirComp) systems.
-In AirComp systems, each sensor node (SN) is responsible for collecting a single sample of a parameter of interest, such as temperature or humidity.
-These samples are then transmitted over the wireless channel to a central data fusion center (FC) for subsequent computation \cite{Liu2020}.
+Existing research efforts have predominantly focused on exploiting MAs to enhance communication performance \cite{zhu2025tutorial}.
+It is worth noting, however, that the additional spatial degrees of freedom offered by antenna position optimization can provide benefits beyond communication throughput, particularly in improving data aggregation accuracy in computation-oriented wireless networks.
+Motivated by this broader perspective, this work investigates the integration of MAs into over-the-air computation (AirComp) systems.
+In AirComp, each Internet-of-Things (IoT) sensor node (SN) collects a measurement of a parameter of interest, such as temperature or humidity, and simultaneously transmits it to a central fusion center over a shared wireless channel, where the desired function (e.g., arithmetic mean or sum) is computed directly from the superimposed signals \cite{yang2020federated}.
+AirComp is envisioned to play a key role in future intelligent networks, leveraging the channel's waveform superposition property to enable efficient in-channel computation for intelligence-oriented applications such as federated learning and edge inference \cite{wen2024survey}.
+Although several studies have explored MA-enabled AirComp systems, existing designs typically rely on perfect instantaneous channel knowledge, including both reflection coefficients and scattering angles \cite{zhang2024fluid,li2024over}.
+Such assumptions impose excessive channel estimation overhead and make these approaches impractical for large-scale intelligent IoT networks.

-In our investigation, we seek to comprehensively understand how the utilization of MAs can enhance the efficiency and accuracy of these computation processes within AirComp systems.
-The main contributions of this paper are summarized as follows: {\romannumeral1}) We propose an MA-empowered uplink AirComp framework that leverages MAs to optimize antenna positions, leading to notable improvements in computation mean-squared error (MSE). {\romannumeral2}) We propose an efficient alternating optimization algorithm to tackle the joint design of antenna positioning, receive combining, and power control within the proposed framework. {\romannumeral3}) Numerical results reveal that the antenna placement gain offered by MAs significantly improves the MSE performance than conventional FPAs.
+To address this research gap, this work aims to provide a comprehensive understanding of how the deployment of MAs can enhance the efficiency and accuracy of computation processes in AirComp systems.
+We propose an MA-empowered uplink AirComp framework that leverages the reconfigurability of MAs to optimize antenna positions, thereby achieving significant improvements in the computation mean-squared error (MSE).
+Specifically, we investigate two design strategies: i) a \emph{dynamic design}, where MA positions are optimized based on fast-varying instantaneous channel state information (CSI); and ii) a \emph{static design}, where the antenna positions are optimized using only slow-varying statistical CSI.
+For both designs, we develop efficient algorithms that jointly optimize the MA positions, digital receive beamformer, and transmit power control at each node.
+Numerical results demonstrate that the proposed MA-enabled designs substantially outperform conventional FPA systems in terms of computation accuracy, highlighting the potential of MAs for future intelligent AirComp networks.